derkjerns/gifster/README.md

 TODO:
-- Create a real logo / icon to replace the placeholder.
+- Add feature to remove a bookmark
+- Add donation reminder?

 //////////////////////